TheAlternativeZurich/HackingSessionSheet/010-basics.md

 `clear` stands for “clear the terminal”

-a) After you worked through the last few exercises, clear the terminal
+a) After you worked through the previous exercises, clear the terminal